 Valuation of long-lived assets - the Company periodically reviews the carrying value of long-lived assets and estimated depreciable or amortizable lives for continued appropriateness.
-This review is based upon projections of anticipated future cash flows and is performed whenever events or changes in circumstances indicate that asset carrying values may not be recoverable or that the estimated depreciable or amortizable lives may have changed.
+This review is based upon projections of anticipated future cash flows and is performed whenever events or changes in circumstances indicate that asset carrying values may not be recoverable or that the estimated depreciable or amortizable lives may have changed, but not less than annually.
 These evaluations could result in a change in estimated useful lives in future periods.
-There were no impairments taken during the three months ended September 30, 2007 or 2006.

 Self-insurance programs - the Company is self-insured for health care and most workers' compensation up to predetermined amounts above which third party insurance applies.
 The Company purchases specific stop-loss insurance for individual health care claims in excess of \$150,000 per plan year, with a \$1.0 million individual lifetime maximum.
 For workers' compensation, the Company retains the first \$350,000 per claim and purchases excess coverage up to the statutory limits for amounts in excess of the retention limit.
-The Company is contingently liable to insurance carriers under its comprehensive general, product, and vehicle liability policies, as well as some workers' compensation.
+The Company is contingently liable to insurance carriers under its comprehensive general, product and vehicle liability policies, as well as some workers' compensation.
 Losses are accrued based upon the Company's estimates of the aggregate liability of claims incurred using certain actuarial assumptions followed in the insurance industry and based on Company experience.
 The actual claims experience could differ from the estimates made by the Company.

-Warranty - the Company has warranty coverages with respect to the original purchases of our products that range from three months to lifetime.
-To estimate the warranty liability, the Company completes an analysis of the amount of warranty claims on sold product that may be incurred.
-This analysis includes consideration of: claim trends from historical levels to current and projected levels, changes in product performance, historical and expected claim lag periods, changes in sales levels and changes in product mix.
+Warranty - the Company has warranty coverages with respect to the original purchases of its products that range from three months to lifetime.
+The Company estimates the amount of warranty claims on sold product that may be incurred based on current and historical data.
 The actual warranty expense could differ from the estimates made by the Company based on product performance.

 Income taxes - the Company accounts for income taxes in accordance with the provisions of FIN 48, Accounting for Uncertainty in Income Taxes and SFAS No. 109, Accounting for Income Taxes.
 In the preparation of the Company's consolidated financial statements, management calculates income taxes.
 This includes estimating the Company's current tax liability as well as assessing temporary differences resulting from different treatment of items for tax and book accounting purposes.
 These differences result in deferred tax assets and liabilities, which are recorded on the balance sheet.
 These assets and liabilities are analyzed regularly and management assesses the likelihood that deferred tax assets will be realized from future taxable income.
 The Company adopted the provisions of FIN 48 on July 1, 2007.
-The impact of the adoption is discussed in note 7, income taxes.
+The impact of the adoption is discussed in Note 7, income taxes.